 - Impotence.
 Again, this is due to poor circulation and nerve damage.

 - Other rare problems.

-The type and severity of long-term complications varies from case to case.
+The type and severity of long-term complications vary from case to case.
 You may not develop any at all.
 In general, the nearer your blood glucose level is to normal, the less your risk of developing complications.
-Your risk of developing complications is also reduced if you deal with any other risk factors that you may have such as high blood pressure.
+Your risk of developing complications is also reduced if you deal with any other risk factors that you may have, such as high blood pressure.

 Treatment of complications

 Too much insulin can make the blood glucose level go too low (hypoglycaemia, sometimes called a 'hypo').
 This can cause you to feel sweaty, confused and unwell; you may lapse into a coma.
 Emergency treatment of hypoglycaemia is with sugar, sweet drinks, or a glucagon injection (a hormone which has the opposite effect to insulin).
 Then you should eat a starchy snack such as a sandwich.